 - Lenovo Yoga 530-14IKB (£349) A 14-inch 2-in-1 that’s cheaper than others at this size but with an attractive spec sheet.

 Want to see what these models are up against?
-Take a look at our top Windows 10 laptops for 2018.
+Take a look at our top Windows 10 laptops.